 When I lost my job some years ago I had a fairly good financial cushion to wait out the economic mess caused by the banking and housing industry (thanks jackasses).
 I was alright with that because I was burned out from a bad couple jobs with terrible coworkers and felt that it was the right time to try something a bit reckless.
 No more Bills, Dees, Marks, Cheryls, Wards or Tammys that make life harder.
 Also, and I can’t stress this enough, there weren’t really any jobs to apply for.

 So I invested in some books, tutorial videos to study Maya and began working on some personal projects.
 Thus, the comic and this website.
-I figured at the very least it would server as proof of keeping myself busy and potentially lead to some kind of real work.
+I figured at the very least it would serve as proof of keeping myself busy and potentially lead to some kind of real work.
 It was the idea of, “do the work you love and the money will follow.”
 Unfortunately for whatever reason, that’s not really happened.
 (Which is somewhat frustrating because even while writing this I’m looking at a couple badly drawn comics with 300-1500 followers on facebook.
 WHY???)

 Anyway, the financial cushion has rapidly depleted to a level that is lower than it has ever been in my adult life.
 I had a couple reliable freelance clients that helped keep me afloat over the last few years, but they’ve moved to using their internal design departments.
 Then earlier in spring I lost my longtime power mac warhorse along with a great deal of expensive software that won’t work on the new stupid iMac (thanks Apple, Autodesk and various third party developers).
-So it’s time to put the dreams of being independent away and get serious about finding a job.
+So it’s time to put the dreams of independence away and get serious about finding a job.
 I have always been on the look out for real work, but had the luxury of being picky.
 That’s no longer the case and everything needs to be on the table.
 I mention this because… well, after years of hunting and submitting I don’t have a whole lot of faith in the creative prospects in the area.
 Don't get me wrong, there are some great companies around, particularly in the KC area.
 But generally those positions get filled pretty quickly.
 The likely hood is pretty good that I’ll have to find something outside everything I’v worked towards.
 The possibility of moving boxes in a warehouse or cleaning floors is probably what is going to happen.

 And there are some other personal circumstances, none of which are any of ‘yo biz-nezz.